esripdx/mapattack-server/README.md

 When the user enters their name/photo, the device registers.
 The next time the app is open, it makes a request to register with the existing name/photo stored on the device.

-Creating a new device
+Creating a new device:

 * name=Your Name
 * avatar=base64-encoded image

-Updating an existing device
+Updating an existing device:

 * access_token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 * name=Your Name
 * avatar=base64-encoded image

+Response:

+* device_id
+* access_token

+Whatever device_id and access_token are returned by the register route should replace the values currently stored on the phone if any.

 ### device/register_push